- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 Let the College know.
 All College administrative departments and personnel must get approval by the Office of Communications and Marketing before starting a college-related social networking presence on the web.
-In addition, contact the Office of Communications and Marketing for help with logos, photos, and other content assistance or refer to the Lake Forest College Communications Guide.
+In addition, contact the Office of Communications and Marketing for help with logos, photos, and other content assistance or refer to the Lake Forest College Style Guide.
 It is important to share your presence with Lake Forest College so that the social media communities can stay connected online.

 Keep your messages clean and professional.
 Maintain a professional tone when posting content.
 Post only meaningful and respectful comments.
 Do not write anything about a member of the College community or other schools that could be construed as slanderous or offensive.
 You are ultimately responsible for what you write.
-Remember that what you post on the Internet can be shared with just about anyone and will be archived for years.
+Remember that what you post online can be shared with just about anyone and will be archived for years.
 Carefully consider content before you post!

 Don’t write as if you were sending your grandmother a letter, but try to remember all those grammatical rules your grandmother taught you.
 So, this doesn’t work, “what up peepz?
 Alumni partay 2nite at Teddy O’s.”
 But, this is ok: “Hey, Foresters on the North Shore.
 We’re having an alumni party at Teddy O’s tonight in Highwood at 8 – hope to see everyone there.”